Immigration Documents

 Visa

-A visa (stamp or sticker) is an endorsement placed in your passport by a US embassy or consulate abroad which provides permission to travel to a US port of entry and request admission to the US.
+A US visa (stamp or sticker) is an endorsement placed in a passport by a US embassy or consulate abroad which provides permission to travel to a US port of entry and request admission to the US.

-Once an individual entered the US, their visa stamp can expire without affecting their legal stay – as long as they have a valid immigration document (such as Form I-20) and a valid I-94.
-If a student or scholar's visa has expired and you're planning to travel outside the US, they'll need to renew the visa.
+Once an individual enters the US, their visa stamp can expire without affecting their legal stay – as long as they have a valid immigration document (e.g. I-20, DS-2019 or I-797) and a valid I-94.
+If a student or scholar's visa has expired and they are planning to travel outside the US, they'll need to renew the visa.
 F-1 and J-1 visas cannot be renewed from within the US.

 The visa contains the following information: